AN

 Problem statement

-Traditional Q&A platforms often separate the person asking the question from the person best positioned to help.
+Traditional Q&A platforms separate the asker from the answerer.
 That turns learning into a slow, asynchronous process where nuance gets lost, follow-up questions stall, and developers spend too much time searching for answers that only partially fit their situation.

 Architecture breakdown

-• - Real-time communication layer for chat and video signaling
+• - Real-time signaling layer for WebSocket-based chat and video session coordination

-• - Asynchronous Q&A model for evergreen developer knowledge
+• - Asynchronous Q&A model that preserves answers as reusable community knowledge

-• - Open, community-ready repository structure with contribution workflows enabled
+• - Open-source repository structure with public contribution workflows enabled

 Tech stack explanation